MicrosoftDocs/defender-docs/articles/defender-for-cloud/connect-an-integration.md

 ms.author: dacurwin
 ms.service: defender-for-cloud
 ms.topic: how-to
-ms.date: 10/28/2024
+ms.date: 11/03/2024
 #customer intent: As a cloud administrator, I want to connect partner integrations so that I can enhance security and gain insights.
 ---

 # Connect an integration

-Microsoft Defender for Cloud has many partner integrations that it can connect to.
-Depending on the which partner integration you connect, Defender for Cloud can either obtain or provide valuable insights to to secure your multicloud environment.
+Microsoft Defender for Cloud can connect with various partner integrations.
+The specific integration you choose, allows Defender for Cloud to either receive or share important information to help secure your multicloud environment.

 For the full list of available integrations, see the [overview of partner integrations](partner-integrations.md).